pdec5504/vaccination-card-management/README.md

 The app allows creating users, defining vaccines, and recording vaccinations.
 It's intended as a coding challenge / demo implementation.

+## Functional Requirements (FR)

+These are the requirements that define the actions the system must perform.

+### FR01: Vaccine Management (Vaccine Types)

+- FR01.1: Register Vaccine:

+Description: The system must allow the registration of a new vaccine type.

+Input: Vaccine Name (e.g., "Hepatitis B"), Unique Identifier (e.g., "HEP-B").

+Output: Registration confirmation or error message (e.g., if the ID already exists).

+- FR01.2: Get Vaccines:

+Description: Although not explicitly requested, to register a vaccination (FR03.1), we need to know which vaccines exist.
+The system must allow listing all registered vaccines.

+Input: (None)

+Output: List of vaccines (ID and Name).

+### FR02: Person Management

+- FR02.1: Register User:

+Description: The system must allow the registration of a new user.

+Input: Name (e.g., "Maria Silva"), Unique Identification Number (e.g., a national ID or a generated ID).

+Output: Registration confirmation or error message (e.g., if the ID already exists).

+- FR02.2: Remove User:

+Description: The system must allow the removal of a registered user.

+Input: The User's Unique Identifier.

+Output: Removal confirmation.

+- FR02.3 (Business Rule): Cascade Deletion:

+Description: When executing FR02.2 (Remove Person), the system must automatically delete their entire vaccination card and all vaccination records associated with that person.

+### FR03: Vaccination Card Management (Records)

+- FR03.1: Register Vaccination Record:

+Description: The system must allow recording that a person has received a vaccine.

+Input: User ID, Vaccine ID, Dose Applied, Date of Application.

+Output: Registration confirmation.

+- FR03.2 (Business Rule): Dose Validation:

+Description: When executing FR03.1, the "Dose Applied" field must be validated by the system.

+- FR03.3: Get Vaccination Card:

+Description: The system must allow querying all vaccination records for a specific user.

+Input: User ID.

+Output: A list containing the details of each vaccination (Vaccine Name, Date of Application, Dose Received).

+- FR03.4: Delete Vaccination Record:

+Description: The system must allow the deletion of a specific vaccination record from a user's card.

+Input: User ID and the Vaccination Record ID (we need a unique ID for each vaccination event).

+Output: Deletion confirmation.

+## Non-Functional Requirements (NFR)

+These are the requirements that define the technical qualities and constraints of the system.

+- NFR01: Communication Format: All communication between the client and the API must be done using the JSON format.

+- NFR02: Architecture: The API must follow REST principles.

+- NFR03: Testability: The code should be covered by unit tests (Encouraged).

+- NFR04: Security: The implementation of authentication on the API is a bonus (Optional).

+- NFR05: Data Integrity: The system must ensure that Unique Identifiers for Person (FR02.1) and Vaccine (FR01.1) cannot be duplicated.

 ## Architecture

 - Backend: Node (Express) + Mongoose.
 Entry point: `backend/src/server.js`.